 Take mosquito repellent

-And use it.
-Regularly – whilst malaria is now uncommon on most islands in the Philippines, Zika is on the rise.
+And use it regularly.
+Whilst malaria is now uncommon on most islands in the Philippines, Zika is still prevalent in some places.
 Many hostels will offer mosquito nets and when they do – use them.
 Direct the fan over yourself to keep yourself as cool as possible.

 Leave plenty of time for travelling between islands in the Philippines